gs-olive/TensorRT/docsrc/contributors/writing_converters.rst

 --------------

 You have the benefit of the full aten library when dealing with weights and other static values.
 This means that you can do quite a bit of work during conversion time to produce efficient conversion.
-A good example is batch_norm converter where the converter does fusion of operations with PyTorch before creating the TensorRT layer.
+A good example is the batch_norm converter where the converter does fusion of operations with PyTorch before creating the TensorRT layer.